Dun & Bradstreet Holdings Inc. (DNB) Analysis & Opinions from Experts

-Dun & Bradstreet Holdings Inc. (NYSE: DNB) is -5.14% lower on its value in year-to-date trading and has touched a low of $10.54 and a high of $17.83 in the current 52-week trading range.
+Dun & Bradstreet Holdings Inc. (NYSE: DNB) is -7.18% lower on its value in year-to-date trading and has touched a low of $10.54 and a high of $17.83 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The DNB stock was last observed hovering at around $11.54 in the last trading session, with the day’s gains setting it 0.09% off its average median price target of $15.00 for the next 12 months.
-It is also 35.39% off the consensus price target high of $18.00 offered by 14 analysts, but current levels are 3.08% higher than the price target low of $12.00 for the same period.
+The DNB stock was last observed hovering at around $11.53 in the last trading session, with the day’s loss setting it -0.15% off its average median price target of $15.00 for the next 12 months.
+It is also 36.78% off the consensus price target high of $18.00 offered by 13 analysts, but current levels are 5.17% higher than the price target low of $12.00 for the same period.

 Top 5 EV Tech Stocks to Buy for 2023